-7 Ways to Start Running Again
+How to Start Running Again – 1.
+Start Small

 Adopt a beginner’s mind.

 After a long break from running—whether it’s due to injury, illness, life, whatever—expect some roadblocks on your way back to the running field.

 That’s why you will need to start on the right foot by going small.

 To be safe, do just a little, and then progress slowly and gradually back to your former levels.

 For example, if you are used to running a 10-miler without breaking a sweat, then run 3 to 5 miles at a slow and controlled pace.

 Commit to a 15 to 20-minute short runs, three times for one week.